anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

 expected to be implemented.

-While this reference architecture provides options for modular components, such as service mesh, the focus of the Reference Architecture is on the abstracted interfaces and features that are required for Telco workload management and execution.
+While this reference architecture provides options for modular components, such as service mesh, the focus of the Reference Architecture is on the abstracted interfaces and features that are required for Telecom workload management and execution.

 Chapter 4 of the Reference Model (RM) :cite:p:`refmodel` describes the hardware and software profiles that reflect the capabilities and features that the types of Cloud Infrastructure provide to the workloads.